Achan81/sei-project-three-frontend/README.md

 **** ADD IMAGES OF PAGE SKETCHES

 ## Build:
-We began by setting up our Frontend and Backend files together coding along on zoom to ensure the initial setup of known dependencies were correctly installed.
+We began by setting up our Frontend and Backend files together, coding along on Zoom to ensure the initial setup of known dependencies were correctly installed.

+## Work Split:
 We initially split our roles into three areas.
 I focused on frontend setup of pages, navbar and design/branding.
 Mike worked into building the models and general functionality of the Backend and Duncan focused on implementing a suitable map into the site as well as creating trips/memories functionality.

 ## Backend: